Have you ever hit the perfect shot only to see your ball land 15 yards short of the green?

 We have too, and in many cases coming up short was due to environmental conditions we didn’t factor into the shot's ‘Plays Like’ distance.

-So, we looked into how the best caddies in the world determine how far to hit a shot and are putting that system into your hands with our latest update to Caddy+.
+So, we looked into how the best caddies in the world determine how far to hit a shot and are putting that system into your hands with our latest update to 18Birdies.

 It’s like having a scientist in your golf bag who determines what distance to hit just like the best caddies on tour.

-Let’s get into some details of each Caddy+ feature.
+Let’s get into some details of the Plays Like feature.

 Play your best, even in poor weather conditions!